Softorage/Softorage/content/software/apache-hadoop.md

 ---
 title: "Apache Hadoop"

-description: "A software framework for distributed storage that facilitates using a network of many computers to solve problems involving massive amounts of data and computation using MapReduce programming model"
+description: "Apache Hadoop is a software framework for distributed storage that facilitates using a network of many computers to solve problems involving massive amounts of data and computation using MapReduce programming model"

 image: "https://cdn.statically.io/img/img.softorage.com/software-logo/apache-hadoop.png?h=64"